 We used the mood board to inspire some choices from Posterlounge, who’d offered to send us some framed prints free of charge for us to review.
 The two of us spent hours poring over the right images, finally settling on these fashion prints:

 What I like about Posterlounge is the variety of materials you can choose from in your print.
 These are posters in black wooden frames, but you can also choose canvas, wood for a natural and vintage look, acrylic glass, hard foam and aluminium, which has a beautifully understated satin finish.
 I’ll show you some of these in a post I’m going to write soon about perking up my study space – they are gorgeous!
-You can choose each poster in 3-4 different sizes, so it’s easy to vary it up to create a jigsaw style mosaic on your wall, or to select a more uniform look with matching sizes.
+You can choose each poster in up to six different sizes, so it’s easy to vary it up to create a jigsaw style mosaic on your wall, or to select a more uniform look with matching sizes.
 We had minimal space, so went with smaller prints, so she could have more variety.
 The framed prints are affordable too.
 For example, the Breakfast at Tiffany’s print is 30x40cm, and costs £34.90 with a wood frame.

 Next I searched on local Facebook groups for people selling a small white desk with drawers – for the pins!
 We found one for £30 that was in great condition, and hey presto!
 We had ourselves a beautiful sewing area where she could store all her materials, and learn to use her machine.

 She immediately got started with a beautiful turquoise cotton, and some pink braiding to make her first cushion cover.
 I tried to sway her towards my colours – the living room could do with an update! – but she was single minded, and now has a new cushion for her futon.